FedericoGarciaGarcia/UnityTubeExtrusion/README.md

 ### OBJ File
 OBJ files do not need to be included in Unity's Asset folder; this allows the user to select any file on any location.

-1. Create a GameObject and Attach an *TubeGeneratorFromObj* script to it.
+1. Create a GameObject and Attach a *TubeGeneratorFromObj* script to it.
 2. Set the .obj's file path in *TubeGeneratorFromObj*'s *filePath* variable.
 3. Tube extrusion will commence automatically.

-A demo scene, "*Example Obj Reader*", is included.
+A demo scene, "*Example Obj Reader*", is included in this repository.
 The *.obj* file is located in the *Resources* folder.

 ### Vector3 Array